PerimeterInstitute/SymmetryDocs/singularity.md

 [Singularity](https://www.sylabs.io/singularity/) is a program for running *containers*.
 It is similar to [Docker](https://www.docker.com/), but is specially designed for High-Performance Computing environments.
 For security reasons, we cannot provide Docker on the Symmetry cluster.
-However, we do provide Singularity.
+However, we do provide Singularity, and Singularity can be used to run Docker containers.

 *Containers* are a way of creating a self-contained filesystem that includes all the dependencies, code, and data files needed by your application.
 This allows it to run in different environments (eg, on your laptop, or on Symmetry head nodes